wuyuwen900804/NTU-Course_Optimization-Methods/README.md

 Assignment 4:
 - Developing own algorithm for the maximum covering problem
-- My algorithm: An algorithm greedier than the greedy algorithm
+- My algorithm: An algorithm greedier than the original greedy algorithm

+Assignment 5:
+- Genetic algorithm for the maximum covering problem
+- Genetic algorithm for TSP